NicoCeresa/Diamond_League_Project/README.md

 - Use regression to predict their next race
 - if its possible I want to add functionality of being able to choose what event you want to look at

+**Metrics to track**
+- How much people are affected by different weathers
+- Are any tracks "faster" than others

 **Goal**
 - My goal for this project is to build a model that forecasts likelihood of who wins the next race based on their previous performances